Car Accident

 Dec 28, 2018

 Car accidents can be overwhelming, and the aftermath can seem even more terrifying when you do not know what to expect.
-When you are injured in a car accident, the first step you should take is having your attorney file a claim with the insurance company.
+When you are injured in a car accident, the first step you should take is to have your attorney file a claim with the insurance company.

-If a claim cannot be resolved with a settlement, then a lawsuit will be filed on your behalf.
+If a claim cannot be resolved with a settlement, then an experienced Philadelphia Car Accident Lawyer can file a lawsuit on your behalf.
 This step is known as the litigation process.
 The litigation process is court based, and in it, you might have to participate in a question-to answer hearing known as a deposition.

 During a deposition session, a defense or insurance company’s lawyer asks you about your background and the circumstances of your case.
 Generally, your Deposition is held after your lawsuit has already been filed.
 It is usually held in either your lawyer’s office or the defense lawyer’s office.